HarshBaliPortfolio/Year1Project/README.md

 5. Testing the software program.
 6. Deliver the project within the specified time-line.

-## Software development lifecycle used:
+## Software development lifecycle used: Waterfall
-Waterfall
-Requirements → Design → Implementation → Testing

 ## Project Outcome: